OrangeJuiceNoPulp/CountWords/README.md

-This program counts the number of times that words occur in a specified .txt file.
+This program counts the number of times that words occur in a specified .txt file where each word is on a new line.

 The results are written into a specified .txt file, or "output.txt" by default.